A&WMA Gulf Coast Chapter Board of Directors, 2022 Term (last updated 10/20/22)

 Katharina Moeller is a Project Consultant at Spirit Environmental providing air quality permitting and compliance services.
 Her experience includes permitting and compliance regarding Texas Permits by Rule (“PBR”), New Source Review (“NSR”), Prevention of Significant Deterioration (“PSD”), and Federal Title V Operating Permits.
 She has worked with a variety of industry clients including Oil & Gas, Terminals and Chemical sectors.
 Katharina graduated from Texas A&M University in 2015 and holds a Bachelor of Science in Environmental Studies.

 Nyx Black graduated with a Bachelor’s Degree in Biological Engineering in 2001 from Louisiana State University in Baton Rouge.
 Since then, Nyx has worked in both industry and consulting, primarily focusing on air permitting and environmental management systems for the chemical, manufacturing, and refining industries over a wide geographical footprint.
-She is a Senior Environmental Specialist for Sasol’s Greens Bayou and Winnie, Texas facilities, and a licensed Professional Engineer in Texas and Louisiana.
+Nyx is the Environmental Systems and Air Permitting Manager for Lubrizol’s Texas sites and a licensed Professional Engineer in Texas and Louisiana.